Lost and found ∙

 The Father designed all of His children with a similar nature.
 It merely needs to be nurtured and developed.
 We can be lovingly devoted to a leader.
 The Father is the undeniable leader of His pack.
 Beginning with a tender heart and exposure to His word, loyal love is the natural outcome.
 We have only to hear, obey, and humble ourselves.

 The words which follow, flesh out love in action.
 The Hebrew word for heart is lev.
 The heart is the seat of feeling, thought, and intention.
 The Hebrew word rendered soul, mind, or being is nefesh.
 This is the seat of emotion, passion, desire, life itself.

 The Hebrew word translated might or strength is meod.
 When this term is used as a noun, it has the sense of strong or mighty.
 Most typically the term is used as an adverb with the sense of completely, totally, exceedingly, wholeheartedly.
 In modern Hebrew, meod is the common word for very.
 So if you wanted to say “very good” you would say, tov meod.

-Devoted loyal love for the Father is within the grasp of each of His children.
+Devoted loyal love for the Father is within the grasp of all children of the King.
 It begins

 with a tender heart, humility, and exposure to the Word of God.
 It is good, very good, tov meod.

 “Genuine devotion to God involves much more than intense feeling or heightened emotion.
 Those who follow God with all their heart, soul, and might, also eagerly obey His commands” (Stanley).